freakingrocky/CarlaRLAI/README.md

-# The Development of this project is underway.
+# The project is under development.

 Current Goal: Event Based Sensor Fusion with RGB-D